rcode5/npm-package-versioning-tester/README.md

 ## problem statement

-In a client project, I noticed the following oddity.

 Assume we have a package called `my-package` with the following versions sitting in the registry (and their corresponding npm dist-tags):